 failures learning curves.
 This is definitely a good lesson.

-We have an old farm house approximately 260+ years old.
+We have an old farm house.
 We added on to the small house to accommodate our 6-kids.
 Yes, 6-kids, lets just say there was never a dull moment in our home.
 Anywho, the front of the house has a great porch that needed some chairs.
 I’ve been meaning to get chairs, but never got around to it.
-I was just a little busy. ?
+I was just a little busy.

 These rocking chairs are beauties!
 I found them on a local Facebook yard sale post.

-I seem to look like I know what I’m about to do in this photo.
-Well I was confused, and I’m actually pressing the little button on the remote to start the video.
+I look like I know what I’m about to do in this photo, don’t I? 😏 Well I was confused, and I’m actually pressing the little button on the remote to start the video.
 That didn’t work out as I had planned.

 Spray Painting Furniture and What Not To Do!

-I admit this was my first time spray painting (with my Wagner sprayer), and I thought it was going to be lickity-split-easy.
-This spray is so easy to clean, that can be very helpful.
-(I am not an affiliate of this product.)
+I admit this was my first time spray painting (with my Wagner sprayer.
+I am not an affiliate of this product), and I thought it was going to be lickity-split-easy.
 Yeah, let me tell you how that worked out…it didn’t.
 Here’s what happened:

 - I didn’t clean the wood well enough. *NOTE* Don’t skimp on the prep!